Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

 The multiple advantages of flaxseeds might get you eager to start using them in your child’s food preparations right away.
 However, this superfood does not come without some potential side effects.

-1. Certain cases have been observed, where flaxseeds have ended up increasing the susceptibility to injuries and bleeding.
+1. Certain cases have been observed where flaxseeds have increased the susceptibility to injuries and bleeding.

-2. The chances of allergies are slim, but itching, rashes, and a wheezing sensation might occur if your child consumes flaxseeds.
+2. The chances of allergies are slim, but the itching, rashes, and wheezing sensations might occur if your child consumes flaxseeds.
 Stop serving him the food immediately, and consult your paediatrician.

 3. Most children face problems of gas and flatulence after eating flaxseeds.

-4. The constituents of flaxseeds can, at times, lead to diarrhea if they are eaten in large proportions, owing to their mildly laxative effect.
+4. The constituents of flaxseeds can, at times, lead to diarrhoea if they are eaten in large quantities, owing to their mildly laxative effect.

 5. There is a possibility that flaxseeds could interact with ongoing medicines or supplements, thereby reducing the intended effect of both.